Blockstream/docs/liquid/node_setup.rst

 .. code-block:: bash

-	./liquidd
+	./elementsd

 or

 .. code-block:: bash

-	./liquid-qt
+	./elements-qt

 and

 .. code-block:: bash

-	./liquid-cli
+	./elements-cli

 Depending on your system set up, you may have to change the permissions on the files before they will run.

 **Windows**

 You can run Liquid as a normal desktop application.
-It is worth noting that the actual application may appear in your installed apps list as 'Elements Core'.
+It is worth noting that the actual application will appear in your installed apps list as 'Elements Core'.

 **MacOS**

 If you installed Liquid from the dmg image, you can run it as a normal desktop application.
-It is worth noting that the actual application may appear in your installed apps list as 'Elements Core'.
+It is worth noting that the actual application will appear in your installed apps list as 'Elements Core'.

 What next?